hebertsonm/Azure-Kubernetes-Jenkins/README.md

 # Lab01 - Install AKS (Azure Kubernetes Service) and Jenkins via command line

-This lab uses Github, Jenkins container and Azure to deploy AKS.
+This lab creates an AKS cluster with application routing enables via command line.
+By the end, a custom Jenkins container is created and deployed to AKS also via command line.

 ## AKS